mrspeaker/moncroffe/README.md

 > client

-- Camera goes through block when close, looking on angle
-- Block & face selection wrong when close to blocks
 - Bullet gets stuck when firing close to block
 - game should run in "offline mode"?
 - collision bug - jumps like crazy.